Amakie/AirBnB_clone/styles/README.md

 **Usage**:

 Feel free to make changes and updates to these stylesheets as needed to match the design and layout requirements of your project.
-Remember to link these stylesheets to your HTML documents in the appropriate locations.
+Remember to link these stylesheets to your HTML documents in the appropriate locations..